International Egg Donation & Surrogacy: The Process From Consultation to Returning Home

 Legal Agreements

 For intended parents, it is crucial to ensure that the process of drafting agreements and establishing parental rights is handled correctly and efficiently.
 After matching with a surrogate, and when the surrogate is medically cleared, the intended parents will receive legal counsel to draft necessary agreements.
-At Hatch, we work with the best reproductive and family law attorneys to ensure that each journey runs smoothly.

 Embryo Transfer